Sissinghurst Castle Garden: National Trust: 1967–present

 The property has an iconic status in LGBTQ culture; Adam Nicolson has noted "rivers of lesbians coming through the gate" each spring.
 The castle was one of the sites chosen in 2017 as a focus for the celebration of the LGBTQ history of Trust buildings.
 In the same year, the Trust opened the South Cottage to visitors for the first time.
 For 2019 the gardens are open to the public daily from 7 March to 31 October.
+It was ranked 42nd on the list of the Trust's most-visited sites in the 2021–2022 season, with over 150,000 visitors.

 Adam Nicolson

 Adam Nicolson, Nigel's son and the resident donor after his father's death, and his wife Sarah Raven, have sought to restore a form of traditional Wealden agriculture to Sissinghurst Farm.
 Their work to reunite the garden with its wider landscape is described in Adam's 2008 book, Sissinghurst: An Unfinished History, which won the Ondaatje Prize, and was the subject of a BBC Four documentary, Sissinghurst, in 2009.
 Their efforts have generated some controversy, reflecting the tension between the demands of traditional agricultural practices and the requirements of a major tourism destination in the 21st century.